 Q: What do the lines mean?

 A: Lines show the relationship between the country helping to finance a coal plant (marked in orange) and the country where the plant will be built (marked in blue).

-A: To see projects already financed by public finance institutions in the past, click on “Current” which will display the amount of financing provided by each country (in US dollars).
+A: To see projects already financed in the past, click on “Current” which will display the amount of financing provided by each country (in US dollars).
 Click on “Future” to view the list of potential upcoming coal projects, which will display based on the total proposed capacity in megawatts of future projects.
+“Stopped” indicates projects that have stalled for several years or that have been officially announced as cancelled.
 Information for all projects is displayed in megawatts since financial information for pending projects is not always available early on in the development of the coal project, so all projects are compared on the basis of megawatts for the sake of consistency.

 Q: How do I view a different country?

 A: Type the name of the country in the search bar or click on the country on the map.
 Click “Back” in the left hand column to return to the previous view, and then click on the country you would like to view.

 A: Locations are accurate for the majority of projects.
 Check the underlying GEM.wiki page to see the accuracy of the coordinates for an individual project.

 Q: What do the numbers on the left side column mean?

 A: Numbers in MW refer to the total capacity of coal plants being built or planned.

 Q: Where is the financial information?